 Even the climate and conditions are not a factor.

-"I knew it would be very cold, that there would be a lot of travel, but that doesn't interest me.
+"I knew it would be very cold and that there would be a lot of traveling, but that doesn't concern me.
 I came here to play volleyball – that's my priority."

-"The season is very long and tough on the psyche and body.
-You have to be concentrated in every match."
+"The season is very long and tough on the mind and body.
+You have to be focused in every match."

-According to Nikolov, this is precisely the environment where great players are forged.
-Competition at the top is extremely even, and the battle for the title is completely open.
+According to Nikolov, this is precisely the environment in which great players are built.
+The competition at the top is extremely balanced, and the battle for the title is completely open.

 Lokomotiv's goal is clear:

-"We need to be in excellent shape, play better in defense, and reduce errors.
+"We need to be in excellent shape, play better in defense, and reduce mistakes.
 If we do that, we have a chance for the title."

 Nikolov is not a typical setter – he scores points, takes responsibility, and directly influences the outcome.